Skip to content

 Note

-The Customer Sheet is intended for use on an app settings page.
-For checkout and payments, use the Mobile Payment Element, which also has built-in support for saving and displaying payment methods and supports more payment methods than the Customer Sheet.
+The Payment Method Settings Sheet is intended for use on an app settings page.
+For checkout and payments, use the In-app Payments, which also has built-in support for saving and displaying payment methods and supports more payment methods than the Payment Method Settings Sheet.

-The Customer Sheet is a prebuilt UI component that lets your customers manage their saved payment methods.
-You can use the Customer Sheet UI outside of a checkout flow, and the appearance and styling is customizable to match the appearance and aesthetic of your app.
+The Payment Method Settings Sheet is a prebuilt UI component that lets your customers manage their saved payment methods.
+You can use the Payment Method Settings Sheet UI outside of a checkout flow, and the appearance and styling is customizable to match the appearance and aesthetic of your app.
 Customers can add and remove payment methods, which get saved to the customer object, and set their default payment method stored locally on the device.
-Use both the Mobile Payment Element and the Customer Sheet to provide customers a consistent end-to-end solution for saved payment methods.
+Use both the In-app Payments and the Payment Method Settings Sheet to provide customers a consistent end-to-end solution for saved payment methods.

-Screenshot of Customer Sheet presenting multiple saved payment methods in an iOS app.
+Screenshot of Payment Method Settings Sheet presenting multiple saved payment methods in an iOS app.

 CustomerAdapter uses Customer Ephemeral Keys and serves as a bridge to help users of legacy products adopt CustomerSheet more quickly.
 If you’re starting a new integration, we recommend adopting CustomerSession over Customer Ephemeral Keys.